2: Differentiation & Academic Language Instruction

 • Apply and share new strategies through fieldwork and an action plan for each participant’s classroom/school context

-Length 15 Hours (course access expires after 1 year or upon completion of the course)
+Length 15 Hours (course access expires after 1 month)

 Course Type Asynchronous, on-demand so you can start, stop and finish on on your own time